❔Understand your customer's needs for the event

 How tech savvy are the attendees?
 Do they all have smart phones or do they need something in print?
 This determines which method to use and how to distribute check-in identification.

-When and how does the customer need documentation of attendance?
+When and how does your customer need documentation of attendance?
 If they want a real time dashboard, this must be set up by the Qondor team.

 Whether attendees are registering through a registration form or you are importing a list of people, make sure Qondor is set up to support the check-in points you need.

 Read about how to set up check-in points